 - advertise the company's goods or services

 - give support to the company's customers

 - buy the company's stock

 - do the company's banking online.

-24 REPORTABLE TAX POSITION
+23 REPORTABLE TAX POSITION

-Only complete this item if you have been notified in writing by the Australian Taxation Office (ATO) that you are required to lodge a Reportable tax position schedule in 2012.
+Only complete this item if you have been notified in writing by us that you are required to lodge a Reportable tax position schedule in 2013.

 To complete this item: